Sherry-Aamir/Windows-Server-Lab/02-active-directory/README.md

 ## Steps Completed
 - Installed the Active Directory Domain Services role via Server Manager
+- Installed the DHCP role alongside AD DS for configuration in a later stage
 - Promoted DC01 to a domain controller using the AD DS Configuration Wizard
 - Created a new forest with the root domain `sherry.local`
 - Set the Directory Services Restore Mode (DSRM) recovery password